 The complete artwork of track #1 has been published in the book Fantasia Apocalyptica Illustrated, together with corresponding excerpts from tracks #2 and #3,

 I've chosen to use the Creative Commons ‘CC0’ tool (“no rights reserved”), thereby essentially putting the music of this work into the public domain.
 This means that you can copy it and modify it and remix it, etc., without feelings of guilt.
 If you want to acknowledge my role in its creation, that's great; but I created it only because I figured that somebody ought to do so.
 Links for downloading the music can be found below.

 On the other hand, some of the information on the video tracks will be copyrighted separately.
 For example, the English translation in Track #2, “Today's English Version”, is copyright by the American Bible Society.
-I'm also encouraging Duane Bibby to publish the images in Track #1 as a separate book.
+And Duane Bibby's images in Track #1 have been published as a separate book.

 One of the greatest highlights of my life was to celebrate the world première of Fantasia Apocalyptica on my 80th birthday — Wednesday, 10 January 2018.
 This happy event took place on the magnificent new Woehl organ, in the magnificent performance space at Studio Acusticum in Piteå, Sweden.
 An outstanding Canadian organist, Jan Overduin, devoted much of his time during 2017 to mastering all of the nuances of this devilishly difficult piece, and he wedded the music brilliantly to Organ Acusticum — an ideal instrument for every aspect of this composition. (see the program)

 Furthermore, a team from Google Research used state-of-the-art video and audio recording equipment to capture Jan's première performance, so that future viewing in “virtual reality” will be possible.